cwbeltz/cwbeltz/README.md

 Some past projects:

 - 🚆 mapping - something here [add map emoji]
-- 🚆 sagebrush - something here [add bush emoji]
+- 🚆 sagebrush - research publication examing the ability to use nitrogen fertilization in rangeland mitigation